kevinwjin/BACON/README.md

 # BACON: Bayesian Clustering of n-gons via a Double Dirichlet Mixture Model

 ## Introduction
 `BACON` is an R package for landmark-based Bayesian clustering of closed polygonal chains, relying on intrinsic shape features (i.e. relative interior angles and relative side lengths).
-The algorithm accepts a matrix, list, or dataframe containing the coordinates of closed polygonal chains, extracts the aforementioned inherent shape features, and clusters them by approximating posterior distributions using a Gibbs sampler.
+The algorithm accepts a matrix, list, or dataframe containing the coordinates of closed polygonal chains, extracts the aforementioned inherent shape features, and clusters them using a Gibbs sampler.

 ## Installation (for future use)
-Install the BACON package by one of the following methods:
+Install the package by one of the following methods:

 ```R
 # Install from The Comprehensive R Archive Network (CRAN)